ericclack/pygamezero_pacman/doc/part1.rst

 Try this out.
 You'll see that our Pac-Man moves very jerkily across the screen, and has no regard for walls.
 We can do better than this.

-If we change :code:`BLOCK_SIZE` to a smaller value such as 1, then our character certainly moves slower, but you have to tap the arrow key so movement is still a problem.
+If we remove :code:`BLOCK_SIZE` (which is 32) and use a smaller number instead, such as 1, then our character certainly moves slower, but you have to tap the arrow key so movement is still a problem.

 We can fix this by adding another key event function:
 :code:`on_key_up` so that we track key presses *and* releases.
 Change